-Every video you watch will get stored in your watched videos list, so when you get to your destination or whenever you sit down to study with your eyes, you can rewatch them to see how well you understood everything.
+Every video you watch will get stored in your watched videos list, so you can rewatch them later to see how well you understood everything.
 After the video, take the follow-up comprehension quiz for additional review.

-FluentU also has some audio recordings you can listen to in the car, which feature slow-paced vocabulary learning lessons.
+FluentU also has some audio recordings you can listen to in the car, with slow-paced vocabulary learning lessons.